As recommended by elite and national triathletes, these aren’t your average race destinations

-Laguna Phuket Triathlon (Phuket, Thailand)
+Laguna Phuket Triathlon in Phuket, Thailand

 This event is Asia’s longest running triathlon race, and is somewhat of a rite of passage for many triathletes.
 Now on its 25th year, the race is perhaps best known for its venue, Laguna Phuket Resort, which features some of the most scenic (and challenging) bike and run courses.
-The 2019 edition will return this coming November.

 Recommended by 2019 Alveo Ironman 70.3 champion Radka Kahlefeldt: “I would definitely recommend Laguna Phuket Triathlon.
 Beautiful place, beautiful race, and Thailand is my favorite destination.”

-Subic Bay International Triathlon (Subic Bay, Zambales)
+Subic Bay International Triathlon in Subic Bay, Zambales

 The Subic Bay International Triathlon, better known as SubIt, is the country’s biggest Olympic distance race.
 It’s also our longest running triathlon event.
 On top of having multiple race categories, SubIt is also made up of a standard distance event, a sprint distance, and a super sprint distance, so it’s usually attended by quite a diverse group of athletes.
 That is, you can expect athletes from different proficiency levels joining this race.

-Recommended by Claire Adorna: “They hold Elite Race, Junior Elite Race, Para Tri, and Sprint Race on a Saturday, which is attended by triathletes from different countries.
-Everyone can freely watch these races, which I think is good because it can serve as a motivation to age-groupers and the younger participants who will be racing the next day.”
+Recommended by Claire Adorna: “They hold the Elite Race, Junior Elite Race, Para Tri, and Sprint Race on a Saturday, which is attended by triathletes from different countries.
+Everyone can freely watch these races, which I think is good because it can serve as motivation to age-groupers and the younger participants who will be racing the next day.”